 Kumortuli-The clay artisan world

-If you manage to visit Kolkata during August September month then never miss to visit Kumortuli-The clay artisan world.
+If you manage to visit Kolkata during August September month then never miss visiting Kumortuli-The clay artisan world.

 Kumortuli is a traditional potters’ quarter in northern Kolkata and most well-known visiting point of Kolkata.
 If you really want to know then you have to visit this place at least once in life time.